microsoft/BotFramework-WebChat/packages/embed/README.md

 Until migration to v4 has completed worldwide, your bot may not immediately update to the new embed page on Azure Portal.

-Append the following code in FiddlerScript `OnPeekAtResponseHeaders` function.
+Append the following code in the FiddlerScript `OnPeekAtResponseHeaders` function.
 It will force your bot to use Gemini regardless of the deployment phase.

 When combined with the FiddlerScript above, "Test in Web Chat" in Azure Portal will point to the locally-developed version of the Gemini page.